-The Town of Huntersville is in the design phase of the North Mecklenburg Park Greenway, which will be approximately 0.6 miles of paved greenway running through North Mecklenburg Park.
+The Town of Huntersville is in the final design phase of the North Mecklenburg Park Greenway, which will be approximately 0.6 miles of paved greenway running through North Mecklenburg Park.

 Amenities of the Trail: fitness stations, shelter, sitting areas, access to park amenities and mountain bike trail.